mrehkopf/vcs/README.md

 ### Dependencies
 **Qt.** VCS uses [Qt](https://www.qt.io/) for its GUI and certain other functionality.
 Qt of version 5.5 or newer should satisfy VCS's requirements.
 The binary distribution of VCS for Windows includes the required DLLs.
-- Non-GUI code in VCS interacts with the Qt GUI through a wrapper ([src/display/qt/d_main.cpp](src/display/qt/d_main.cpp)).
-In theory, if you wanted to use a GUI framework other than Qt, you could do so by editing the wrapper, and implementing responses to its functions in your other framework.
-However, there is also some Qt bleed into non-GUI areas, e.g. as use of the QString class across much of the codebase.
+- Non-GUI code interacts with the GUI through a wrapper interface ([src/display/display.h](src/display/display.h), instantiated for Qt in [src/display/qt/d_main.cpp](src/display/qt/d_main.cpp)).
+If you wanted to implement the GUI with something other than Qt, you could do so by creating a new wrapper that implements this interface.
+    - There is, however, currently some bleeding of Qt functionality into non-GUI regions of the codebase, which you would need to deal with also if you wanted to fully excise Qt.
+Namely, in the units [src/record/record.cpp](src/record/record.cpp), [src/common/disk.cpp](src/common/disk.cpp), and [src/common/csv.h](src/common/csv.h).

 **OpenCV.** VCS makes use of the [OpenCV](https://opencv.org/) 3.2.0 library for image filtering and scaling, and for video recording.
 The binary distribution of VCS for Windows includes a pre-compiled DLL of OpenCV 3.2.0 compatible with MinGW 5.3.
 - The dependency on OpenCV can be broken by undefining `USE_OPENCV` in [vcs.pro](vcs.pro).
 If undefined, most forms of image filtering and scaling will be unavailable, and video recording will not be possible.